makersacademy/CV/README.md

 #### Eager to learn
 I am a passionate of learning.
-Apart of had spent 7 years full time at university studying music and theatre, I am untiringly studying new subjects that interest me, such as music orchestration, music counterpoint, piano playing, yoga, meditation and currently software development.
+Apart of had spent 7 years full time at university studying music and theatre, I am untiringly studying new subjects that interest me, such as music orchestration, music counterpoint, piano playing, yoga, zen meditation and currently software development.

 #### Other Languages
 - Mother tongue Spanish